medOualla/kamailio_handle_PRACK/README.md

 ```

 # 5. Interact with the docker compose project
-You can interact with this docker compose project in two ways, the first one it to type directly the commands to launch the SIPp call, launch the sngrep application and gettings logs or execute the ***./kamailio_handle_PRACK/env.bash*** bash file which contains bash shortcuts to interact with the docker containrs like making calls, launching the sngrep on the containers...
+You can interact with this docker compose project in two ways, the first one it to type directly the commands to launch the SIPp call, launch the sngrep application and gettings logs or execute the ***./kamailio_handle_PRACK/env.bash*** bash file which contains bash shortcuts and one alias to interact with the docker containers like making calls, launching the sngrep on the containers...

 Read the ***./kamailio_handle_PRACK/env.bash*** file for more details.

 ## 5.1.
 Choice 1: Using env.bash Shortcuts and Aliases (Optional for Linux Users)